erebos12/what_is_agile/agile_in_a_nutshell.md

 * Very often, other people (external experts, management etc) create processes on paper. (example Time-Manager at Toyota)
 * Respect peoples expertise to do the best to get the job done.
 (TRUST & RESPECT)
   - self-organized teams => no project-manager needed anymore!!!
+  - teams decide on their own what process they follow.
+For example one teams in an organization are using XP, another Scrum and a third team does Kanban
 * Management is supporter, not the commander.
 Let the people do the job and management helps to setup the best working environment for the people.

 ## Working software over comprehensive documentation